mvoellmy/scuript_bot/README.md

 ## Usage

-Make SCURIPT_BOT join your server by executing the following command in the SCURIPT-SERVER found at

     !join (SERVER_URL)

+Makes SCURIPT_BOT join your server by executing the following command in the SCURIPT-SERVER found at

+    !tutorial

+Sends a guide how to setup the microphone and headphones propperly.

     !help